Congratulations to the 2019 Award Winners

 Dr. Catherine E. Costello is a William Fairfield Warren Distinguished Professor, Departments of Biochemistry, Physiology & Biophysics, and Chemistry, Boston University, Boston, MA.
 She has served as President of ASMS, HUPO and the International Mass Spectrometry Foundation.

 Gilbert S. Omenn Computational Proteomics Award

-This award was created to recognize the specific achievements of scientists that have developed bioinformatics, computational, statistical methods and/or software used by the proteomics community, broadly defined.
-The importance of and reliance on computational methodology and software is sometimes under-recognized.
-This award is named in honor of Gil Omenn, a US HUPO Past President, leader of the Human Proteome Project, and influential proteomics researcher.
+This award recognizes the essential nature of computational methodology and software in proteomics.
+Specifically, this award acknowledges the specific achievements of scientists that have developed bioinformatics, computational, statistical methods and/or software used by the proteomics community, broadly defined.
+The award is named in honor of Gil Omenn, a US HUPO Past President, leader of the Human Proteome Project, and influential proteomics researcher.
 The award recipient will be honored at the US HUPO annual conference with a commemorative plaque and cash award of $2,500, and will present an award lecture.

 Past Recipients of the Computational Proteomics Award

 - 2017: Alexey Nesvizhskii (University of Michigan)

 Robert J. Cotter New Investigator Award